opendocsg/slw-judgments-backfill/2017_SGHC_298/report.md

 _Companies_ – _Directors_ – _Appointment_

 [LawNet Editorial Note: The appeal from this decision in Civil Appeal No 142 of 2017 was allowed by the Court of Appeal on 29 August 2018.
-See [2018] SGCA 47.]
+See <span class="citation">[2018] SGCA 47</span>.]

 16 November 2017